ti-cortex-m4/demo-java-completablefuture/doc/article.md

 </table>

-The methods that have `Function, `BiFunction` arguments return `CompletionStage<T>` that can be used to pass values.
-The methods that have `Consumer`, `BiConsumer`, `Runnable` return `CompletionStage<Void>` that can be used to perform computations with side-effects and can signalize the fact of completion of computation either with the result or with an exception.
+The methods that have `Function, `BiFunction` arguments return `CompletionStage&lt;T>` that can be used to pass values.
+The methods that have `Consumer`, `BiConsumer`, `Runnable` return `CompletionStage&lt;Void>` that can be used to perform computations with side-effects and can signalize the fact of completion of computation either with the result or with an exception.

 The _third_ naming pattern explains _what thread executes_ the new stage:

-*   if a method has a signature like `something(...)`, then the new stage is executed by _the default facility_ (that can be synchronous or asynchronous).
+*   if a method has fragment `something(...)`, then the new stage is executed by _the default facility_ (that can be synchronous or asynchronous).
-*   if a method has a signature like `somethingAsync(...)`, then the new stage is executed by _the default asynchronous facility_.
+*   if a method has fragment `somethingAsync(...)`, then the new stage is executed by _the default asynchronous facility_.
-*   if a method has a signature like `somethingAsync(..., Executor)`, then the new stage is executed by the supplied `Executor`.
+*   if a method has fragment `somethingAsync(..., Executor)`, then the new stage is executed by the supplied `Executor`.

 Note that _the default facility_ and _the default asynchronous facility_ are specified by `CompletionStage` implementations, not by the interface itself.
 Looking ahead, the `CompletableFuture` implementation of the `CompletionStage` interface uses the thread that completes the stage as _the default facility_ and `ForkJoinPool.commonPool()` as _the default asynchronous facility_.

->ForkJoinPool.commonPool() is scared across the JVM, it’s implicitly used by the `CompletableFuture` class and parallel streams.
+>ForkJoinPool.commonPool() is shared across the JVM, it is implicitly used by the `CompletableFuture` class and Parallel Streams.

 >To get more performance, you should use `something(Executor)` methods (because context switch reduces the performance).